In addition to optimizing the computer, you can optimize your Lightroom preferences and catalog settings for best performance.

 Lightroom Updates

 Occasionally, an update introduces new bugs that aren’t spotted before release, so it’s also worth knowing how to roll back, just in case you do run into problems.
-If you’re not completely comfortable with this process, you may be safer to wait until the update has been available for a few days, just in case any serious new bugs surface.
-Keep an eye on my What’s New blog posts for the latest news.
+Alternatively, you can wait until the update has been available for a few days, in case any serious new bugs surface.

 Optimize the Catalog

-Enable Graphics Processor checkbox
+Use Graphics Processor pop-up

 Auto-write XMP off